 USAID partner countries face health system challenges that impact their ability to provide and sustain quality maternal, newborn, and child health (MNCH) care and voluntary family planning services.

 For instance, fragile and conflict-affected countries, such as South Sudan, are currently not able to self-finance maternal and child health services and have limited human resource capacity; they often rely on external financial and technical support to meet their population’s health care needs.
-Other countries, such as India, are further on their Journey to Self-Reliance and are largely able to self-finance their maternal and child health care services; they rely on minimal technical assistance and capacity-building support.1
+Other countries, such as India, are largely able to self-finance their maternal and child health care services; they rely on minimal technical assistance and capacity-building support.1

 We mark a strategic shift in USAID’s MNCH care and voluntary family planning support.
 It includes a greater focus on building the capacity, sustainability, and resilience of ministries of health and local partner institutions while maintaining an emphasis on advancing the scale up of evidence-based approaches and interventions.

 MOMENTUM projects ensure that state institutions and local civil society organizations, faith-based organizations, and private providers are the primary implementers of service delivery activities.
 Supporting local leadership helps countries sustain interventions and move toward self-sufficiency and ensures that interventions are culturally appropriate and adapted for the local context.

 We issue performance-based sub-awards and innovation grants to local civil society institutions and governments that advance these efforts, enabling local entities to learn by doing.
 In time, these sub-awards may become transition awards with local groups receiving money directly from USAID.2 By prioritizing local leadership and providing necessary capacity building, MOMENTUM increases ownership and accountability and ensures service delivery and positive health outcomes continue beyond the life of the project.

 Enhance country capacity to plan and manage health services